FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 "core" = { git = "http://github.com/FuelLabs/sway-lib-core" }
 ```

 which denotes the author, the name by which it can be imported, an entry file, and any dependencies.
-For large libraries it is reccomended to have a lib.sw entry point that depends on all of the libraries functionality.
+For large libraries, it is recommended to have a lib.sw entry point that depends on all of the library's functionality.
 For example, the lib.sw of the standard library looks like

 ```sway
 library std;